rvantonisse/FED2/webapp/README.md

 ### Dependencies

+__TODO__
 You need to have [Node.js](http://nodejs.org/) with node package manager running in your command-line interface to start developing.
 The project is build with [Grunt.js](http://gruntjs.com/getting-started) taskmanager.
 Sass is used as CSS pre-processor.
-Nunjucks templating enginge.
+Transperency.js as js template engine (Nunjucks templating enginge in final product).

 ### Conventions